Kmeakin/walrus-report/src/20-reference.md

 defined for them.

-It is for these reasons that Walrus has several different `to_string` functions for each of the primitive datatypes, and why its operators cannot be passed around as first-class values.
+It is for these reasons that Walrus has several different `to_string` functions for each of the primitive data types, and why its operators cannot be passed around as first-class values.
 By being builtin syntactic constructs, the type checker can handle operators as a special, limited form of overloading, where some operators can be applied to more than one type, but the set of types they